 Consumers often assume a new drug is safe simply because their physician prescribed it.
 Some drugs, however, may result in unwanted side effects and require additional medical treatment to correct severe injuries.
 If you experienced an adverse reaction or were injured due to a prescription drug, a Marksville dangerous drugs lawyer may be able to help.

 Pharmaceutical companies often rush through safety testing to release a new drug as quickly as possible.
 Ignoring the safety of you and your family could make a product maker liable for any injuries and illnesses that result.
-Allow a diligent personal injury attorney to explain the laws surrounding dangerous drugs and help you works towards a favorable outcome.
+Allow a diligent personal injury attorney from our team to explain the laws surrounding dangerous drugs and help you work toward a favorable outcome.

 For a free legal consultation with a dangerous drugs lawyer serving Marksville, call (318) 777-7777

-The Louisiana Products Liability Act governs claims alleging defective or unreasonably dangerous drugs.
-While this law allows injured consumers to hold drugs manufacturers liable for the harm a product causes, it falls to the consumer to demonstrate that a characteristic of the drug made it unreasonably dangerous.
+RS §9:2800.54 from the Louisiana Products Liability Act governs claims alleging defective or unreasonably dangerous drugs.
+While this law allows injured consumers to hold drug manufacturers liable for the harm a product causes, it falls to the consumer to demonstrate that a characteristic of the drug made it unreasonably dangerous.

 - Defective composition or construction

 - Violation of the express warranty of the manufacturer

 There are specific requirements for each type of dangerous drug claim.
 Due to the complicated nature of product liability law, seeking legal advice from a dangerous drugs lawyer from our office in Marksville prior to bringing any claim may be helpful.
 An attorney could explain relevant laws, ensure compliance with deadlines for filing, and evaluate damages to help secure full compensation.